 WHAT SHOULD I DO IF I HAVE SUFFERED AN ACCIDENT OR INJURY WHILE ON A TOUR?

-If you have been injured while on a tour, contact the attorneys at Bernstein & Poisson in Las Vegas today.
+If you have been injured while on a tour, contact the leading Las Vegas personal injury lawyers at Bernstein & Poisson in Las Vegas today.
 These attorneys have years of experience in representing those injured while on tours through accidents or other types of injury.
 Call today for a free consultation.